artichoke/artichoke/artichoke-repl-history/README.md

 Helpers for persisting Artichoke `airb` REPL history to disk.

-This crate provides platform support for resolving the Aritchoke Ruby airb REPL's application data folder and path to a history file within it.
+This crate provides platform support for resolving the Artichoke Ruby `airb` REPL's application data folder and path to a history file within it.

 ## Platform Support